smarr/are-we-fast-yet/README.md

 A detailed overview of the results is in [docs/performance.md](docs/performance.md).

+For a performance comparison over time, see the [timeline view on awfy-speed.stefan-marr.de](http://awfy-speed.stefan-marr.de/timeline/).
+The runs are managed at [smarr/awfy-runs](https://github.com/smarr/awfy-runs).

 The benchmarks are listed below.
 A detailed analysis including metrics for the benchmarks is in [docs/metrics.md](docs/metrics.md).